Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 And the new exhibit – Digging into Permafrost.
 Enter the world of the Western Hemisphere’s only permafrost research tunnel and take in sights and sounds that are usually hidden underground.

 I would recommend this as a half-day activity for the kids.
-The mine tour is approx 90 minutes long and towards the end, the kids could get bored.
+The mine tour is approximately 90 minutes long, and towards the end, the kids could get bored.

 Digging into Permafrost at Dynamic Earth.
 Enter the world of the Western Hemisphere’s only permafrost research tunnel and take in sights and sounds that are usually hidden underground.
 More of why Sudbury Rocks For Families